-You don't need the tradition of men, but you need the Christian
+You don't need the tradition of men, but you need the Christian clause--" fullness of deity Are we then with the filled fullness of deity?
+3.

 "You have been filled in Him

 " uses the same root word as the preceding